mongodb-partners/GraphQL_AWSAppSyncMergedAPI_with_MongoDBAtlas/README.md

-# AWS AppSync Integration with MongoDB Atlas
+# GraphQL : AWS AppSync Merged API Integration with MongoDB Atlas

 ## Introduction
 When multiple teams are working for a project with microservices that are exposed through a single GraphQL API endpoint, it is important to ensure proper collaboration and isolation among the teams involved.
 Without effective measures in place, simultaneous work by different developer teams can inadvertently result in breaking the code and adds challenges for troubleshooting.
 For example, a change made by one team could unintentionally impact the functionality implemented by another team.
 In this repository, we present you a reference architecture with MongoDB Atlas and AWS AppSync Merged API as solution to these challenges